Route & what to see

 But first when to go - The markets (except Leadenhall) are at their best Sundays but very little is open in the City at the weekend (good for taking photos!).
 For 'open all hours' establishments try Liverpool Street Station and the area around it.

-from London Bridge Station is described.
-This takes in a number
+London Bridge Station.
+This takes in a number of city churches.

 The church of St Magnus the Martyr was built by Wren in 1671-87.
 The projecting clock would have been over the footway of the old London Bridge.